mathcaapp/mathca/README.md

 ### Submitting a Typo or Correcting Content
 > If you have found a typo or need to suggest a correction to the content within the MathCA app, please follow these steps:
 >
-> Before submitting a ticket for a typo or content correction, please check if a similar issue has already been reported [here](https://github.com/mathcaapp/mathca/issues).
->
 > **Title:** Give a concise and descriptive title to your issue, such as "Typo in MathCA Pro version 2.1.0" or "Content correction in MathCA Basic version 1.5.2."
 >
 > **Description:** In the description, clearly mention the specific area where the typo or incorrect content is located.
 Provide the incorrect text and suggest the corrected version.